Not sure when, or why, you should bother with a credit card? Here's four reasons why paying by card could benefit you now and in the future.

 In the UK, credit cards are regarded by many with a degree of suspicion as an easy way to get into debt.
-Figures from the UK Card Association show that debit cards still account for the overwhelming majority (71%) of our card spend.
-But does our commitment to debit mean we could be missing out on some less obvious benefits of credit cards?
+Recent figures from UK Finance, show that debit cards still account for the majority (over 70%) of our card spend.

-- Purchase protection – if you use your credit card to pay in full or in part for goods and services valued between £100 and £30,000, you are protected under Section 75 of the Consumer Credit Act.
-This means you might be able to claim for a faulty or damaged product.
+If you use your credit card to pay in full or in part for goods and services valued between £100 and £30,000, you are protected under Section 75 of the Consumer Credit Act.
+This means that if the item you bought never shows up, you won’t be left footing the bill.
+You may even be able to claim for a faulty or damaged product.

 Whilst these perks are a great way to get a bit extra from your everyday spending, they can be easily outweighed by bad habits such as missing payments or withdrawing cash.
 These not only incur fines, but can also damage your credit score.

 If you decide to apply for a new credit card, make sure that your credit score is ready by checking your report regularly (Try out our 5 minute monthly checklist).
 You can also benefit from checking your eligibilty for a new card before you apply which you can do in the Offers section of your ClearScore account where you’ll find credit cards selected for you, with eligibility scores that show you your likelihood of acceptance.